imagej/imagej.github.io/_pages/tutorials/opencl-in-imagej.md

 # GPU Based Processing Techniques and the ImageJ Architecture

-{% include warning-box content='The following article describes our first effort at GPU computing with ImageJ using OpenCL, in early 2010.
+{% include notice icon="warning" content='The following article describes our first effort at GPU computing with ImageJ using OpenCL, in early 2010.
 The tutorial above is more recent and more complete; the text below is preserved only for historical reasons.' %}

 ## Introduction